solmazsm/GaussChain/README.md

-# EDBT 2026 Submission
+# ICPP 2025 Submission
-# Gaussian Attack Detection in Incentive-Token-Based Federated Learning
+**Gaussian Attack Detection in Incentive-Token-Based Federated Learning**

-This repository contains the implementation for detecting the Gaussian attack in incentive-token-based federated learning systems, as presented in our EDBT 2026 submission.
-The code supports both attack and blockchain-based auditing mechanisms to ensure transparency and security in FL environments.
+This repository contains the implementation for detecting Gaussian attacks in incentive-token-based federated learning systems, as presented in our ICPP 2025 submission.
+The code includes both the attack model and the blockchain-based auditing mechanism to ensure transparency and robustness in federated environments.

+---

-# Contents
+## Contents

-Attack Simulation: Implements the Gaussian attack where colluding clients inject controlled noise to manipulate token rewards.
+- **Attack Simulation**: Implementation of the Gaussian attack, where colluding clients inject controlled noise to manipulate token-based rewards.

-Detection Mechanism: Blockchain-based auditing protocol leveraging Merkle trees and peer verification.
+- **Detection Mechanism**: Blockchain-based auditing protocol leveraging Merkle trees and peer verification for traceability.

-Experiments & Evaluation: Scripts for running federated training with different datasets and aggregation algorithms.
+- **Experiments & Evaluation**: Scripts for running federated training with various datasets and aggregation strategies.

-Datasets: Preprocessed versions of MNIST, Fashion-MNIST, CIFAR-10, and SVHN.
+- **Datasets**: Preprocessed versions of MNIST, Fashion-MNIST, CIFAR-10, and SVHN.

- Reproducibility Guide: Step-by-step instructions to replicate our experiments.
+- **Reproducibility Guide**: Instructions to replicate all experiments from the paper.

+---

-# Getting Started
+## Getting Started

-Clone the repository and follow the instructions in README.md to set up the environment and run the simulations.
+Clone the repository and follow the setup instructions in `README.md`.

-git clone [your-repo-link]

-cd [repo-name]

-pip install -r requirements.txt

-# Citation
-If you use this work in your research, please cite our paper.